August 1st, 2016

-My last international adventure in 2016 would be to present a paper in the country Nigeria!
-I was asked to present at the African Theater Association’s (AfTA) 2016 conference at the University of Abuja in Abuja, Nigeria.
+I was asked to present my paper, “Promoting Social Change Through Traditional West African Dance”at the African Theater Association’s (AfTA) 2016 conference, located at the University of Abuja in Abuja, Nigeria.
 The topic of this conference was “Paradigm Shifts in African Theater and Performance,” which brought together scholars and professors from across the world.
+As the only American at the conference, I felt that it was imperative for me to represent myself, my institution and my culture extremely well.

 My perspective on culture as an African American is in alignment with the teachings of legendary scholars Dr. Cheick Anta Diop, Dr. John Henrik Clarke, and Dr. Sherrill Berryman Johnson.
-This means that my place in the larger global society is seated firmly as a member of the African Diaspora, which is defined as “the communities throughout the world that have resulted by descent from the movement in historic times of peoples from Africa, predominantly to the Americas, Europe, the Middle East, Asia, and among other areas around the globe.”
-Showing my research amongst so many different scholars of the African Diaspora was truly an exciting and humbling experience.
+This means that my place in the larger global society is seated firmly as a member of the African Diaspora.
+The African Diaspora is defined as “the communities throughout the world that have resulted by descent from the movement in historic times of peoples from Africa, to the Americas, Europe, the Middle East, Asia, and other areas around the globe.”
+Showing my research to so many different scholars of the African Diaspora was truly an exciting and humbling experience.
 My time in Barbados at the Season of Dance conference two months prior gave me a solid foundation in what to expect at the AfTA conference.
 Here were some quick points from my notes:

 - Out of the 137 abstracts, 50 were selected to present at the conference.